JDenn0514/Jacob-Dennen-Website/content/resume/Widgets/Research Experience.md

     date_start: '2020-09-01'
     date_end: ''
     description: |2-
         * Conducted a year long, senior honors research thesis on antisemitic sentiment among the American Left, comparing college students to the general public.
 Created experimental and cross-sectional survey questions to elicit implicit biases against Jews as well as overt antisemitic sentiment; analyzed responses using quantitative and qualitative methodologies.
         * Collaborated with teams to develop and implement the surveys, which received 1,870 responses nationally and 600 responses from Denison University students.

-  - title: Undergraduate Researcher
+  - title: Research Assistant
-    company: Denison University
+    company: Dr. Paul A Djupe, Denison University
     company_url: ''
     location: Ohio
     date_end: "2020-12-01"